Aldamzhar/PythonCoursera/README.md

-# PythonCoursera
+# Python3 Programming course on Coursera

-## This is the repo for the Coursera course on Python and everything I learned from it
+## This is the repo for the Coursera courses on Python and everything I learned from them

 Python Interpreter = it is the program that runs behind the scenes, which takes